tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing New Management Group, then the group ID and name being filled in.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image5.png "Create Management Group blade")

-    > **Note**: If this is the first management group being created, note that it may take up to 15 minutes for it to complete.
+    > **Note**: If this is the first management group being created, it may take up to 15 minutes for it to complete.

     ![Azure portal screenshot showing the notification that it may take up to 15 minutes to create the management group.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image90.png "Create management group notification")